 A flexor tendon injury is characterized by trauma to one of the long tendons that extend from the wrist and attach to the bones on your palm.
 Often caused by a pulling injury or a cut that nicks or severs the flexor tendon, this type of injury impacts your ability to bend your fingers.
 The flexor tendons are particularly susceptible to cut injuries because they are positioned very close to the surface of the skin.

 At Mirza Orthopedics on Long Island, we specialize in diagnosing and treating flexor tendon injuries in order to relieve your pain and restore proper function to your hands.
-Whether you have suffered a mild injury, a partial tear, or a complete tear, our orthopedic hand specialists will provide compassionate, personalized, and expert care, utilizing both surgical and nonsurgical advanced treatments.
-The first step to finding relief for your flexor tendon injury is to schedule a consultation at our Smithtown orthopedic practice.
-You can book an appointment by filling out the form on this page.
+Whether you have suffered a mild injury, a partial tear, or a complete tear, our orthopedic hand specialists will provide compassionate, personalized, and expert flexor tendon injury treatment, utilizing both surgical and nonsurgical advanced treatment procedures.
+The first step to finding relief for your flexor tendon injury is to schedule a consultation with our Smithtown orthopedic practice.
+You can book an appointment for flexor tendon injury repair by filling out the form on this page.